-The op amp was power by Vcc, ±13[V], and Vin is connected to the Arduino output that was programmed to supply different DC voltages within the 0[V]-5[V] range.
+The op amp was powered by Vcc, ±13[V], and Vin is connected to the Arduino output that was programmed to supply different DC voltages within the 0[V]-5[V] range.
 The team chose R1 to be ~ 1[kΩ] and RL is the user body resistance.
 For this project, the exact value of R1was found to be 0.895[kΩ].
 Research shows that people have different electric resistivity, depending on the structural biology and skin humidity.
 In fact, the body resistance is anywhere from 300[Ω] when wet to 100,000 kΩ] when it is dry.